Gictorbit/photoshopCClinux/README.md

 ## Requirements
-1- use 64bit edition of your distro make sure below packages is already installed on your Linux distro
+1- use 64bit edition of your distro

+2-make sure below packages are already installed on your Linux distro
 * `wine`
 * `aria2c`
 * `md5sum`